 The Trust becomes a partner of the Council of Europe’s Platform for the Protection of Journalism and Safety of Journalists.
 This digital tool aims to improve the protection of journalists through an alert system that highlights attacks against journalists and holds governments accountable.

 RPT launches a two-year project to support independent journalism in Ukraine, funded by UNDEF and run in partnership with the Institute of Mass Information.
-The project culminates in a freelancers forum in Kiev on safety issues in Ukraine.
+The project culminates in a freelancers forum on safety issues in Ukraine and digital resources.

 In partnership with Dart Centre Europe, the second phase of the Ukraine project sees the launch of a bilingual online resource in Ukranian and Russian for freelance journalists.

 The Trust contributes the section on freelance journalists in the Council of Europe platform’s first Annual Report, picked up by press outlets around the world.